andy-twosticks/pod4/README.md

 You can see that interfaces are instantiated when the model is required.
 Exactly what you need to pass to the interface to instantiate it depends on the interface.
-SequelInterface wants the Sequel DB object (which means you have to require sequel, connect, and *then* require your models); the other interfaces only want connection hashes.
+SequelInterface wants the Sequel DB object; the other interfaces only want connection hashes.

+(If you are finding it annoying to have to, for example, figure out your database connection hash or get a Sequel DB object _before_ requiring your models, then see "Connections", below.)

 Any attributes you define using `attr_columns` are treated specially by Pod4::Model.
 You get all the effect of the standard Ruby `attr_accessor` call, but in addition, the attribute will be passed to and from the interface, and to and from your external code, by the standard model methods.

-In addition to the ones above, we have:
+In addition to the methods above, we have:

 * `validate`         -- override this to provide validation
 * `map_to_model`     -- controls how the interface sets attributes on the model